eyalh15/terns-project/README.md

 ### 7: report_breeding_terns.ipynb Notebook: Classifying and counting breeding terns
 This notebook classifies and counts breeding terns within the colony, using tracking data from Part 5 as input.

-1. Navigate to the ClassifyTerns directory.
+1. Navigate to the FinalResults directory.
 2. Specify the following settings in the report_breeding_terns.ini file:
     * **date**: Date for which you want to classify and count breeding terns.
     * **breeding_tracks_dir**: Path to the breeding terns tracking results directory.